Tetrisponse/DMARCARE/README.md

 -the reason for the failure report to be sent.

+⚠️ Disclaimer ⚠️
+This tool was made for educational purposes only.
 ## How does DMARCARE work?
 The DMARCARE works by getting the DMARC records with the "pydig" library.